IanWraith/DMRDecode/README.txt

 Build 57 - Decode Connect Plus CSBKO 01 FID=6 PDUs

 Build 58 - Add a link to the new download page.
-Also decode Rate ¾ Data Continuation PDUs as raw binary.
+Also decode Rate Â¾ Data Continuation PDUs as raw binary.

 Build 59 - Display the Time Slot in Connect Plus Channel Grants (CSBKO 03 FID=6).
 This information was kindly
            provided by W8EMX on the Radioreference forums.